VA Loan Help Center

 What happens to my VA loan if I go through a divorce?

-Divorce introduces some complexity to VA loans.
-If a VA loan is in both spouses' names and one spouse is the eligible veteran, the loan options depend on who keeps the home.
-The veteran can refinance to remove the other spouse, or the home can be sold and entitlement restored.
-If a non-veteran spouse keeps the home, they'll need to refinance into a non-VA loan to release the veteran's entitlement.
-Each situation is unique, and this is something I can walk you through carefully to protect your VA benefit going forward.
+Divorce introduces complexity to VA loans that requires careful planning.
+If the loan is in both spouses' names and one is the eligible veteran, the options depend on who keeps the home.
+The veteran can refinance to remove the other spouse from the loan, or the home can be sold, the loan paid off, and entitlement restored.
+If a non-veteran spouse keeps the home, they will need to refinance into a non-VA loan to release the veteran's entitlement — otherwise the veteran's benefit remains tied to that property.
+Each situation is different and it is worth discussing specifics early in the divorce process to protect the VA benefit going forward.

 Rate has no affiliation with any government agency.